Resources

 Help is at Hand

-BOOKLET: A resource for people bereaved through suicide or other unexplained death, and for those supporting them
+FACTUAL: A resource for people bereaved through suicide or other unexplained death, and for those supporting them.

-BOOK: A personal exploration of grief and hope.
+REFLECTION: A personal (Christian) exploration of grief and hope.

 Understanding Bereavement - The Welsh Version

-BOOKLET: A Welsh language short leaflet introducing Cruse Bereavement Care and providing information about bereavement
+FACTUAL: A Welsh language short leaflet introducing Cruse Bereavement Care and providing information about bereavement.

 Guidelines for Delivering Bereavement Support Groups

-BOOKLET: Complied by the National Bereavement Alliance and Support After Suicide Partnership
+FACTUAL: A guide to delivering grief support groups complied by the National Bereavement Alliance and Support After Suicide Partnership.

 Bereaved Through Suicide a Guide for Northern Ireland Residents